evilmartians/evil-seed/README.md

     root.include(parent: {questions: %i[answers votes]})
     # which is the same as
     root.include(/\Aforum(\.parent(\.questions(\.(answers|votes))?)?)?\z/)

+    # You can also specify custom scoping for associations
+    root.include(questions: { answers: :reactions }) do
+      order(created_at: :desc) # Any ActiveRecord query method is allowed end

     # It's possible to limit the number of included into dump has_many and has_one records for every association
     # Note that belongs_to records for all not excluded associations are always dumped to keep referential integrity.